Oscar Curtis

-Oscar Curtis (born 12 March 2005) is a British actor and model.
+Oscar Sam Curtis (also Nicholls, born 2005 or 2006) is a British actor and model.
 Curtis took acting classes and modelled for several photoshoots and promos between 2017 and 2022.
-Curtis appeared in the 2021 feature film Last Village on the Right, and in 2022 he guest starred in an episode of Doctors.
+Curtis appeared in the 2021 feature film Last Village on the Right, and in 2022 he guest-starred in an episode of Doctors.
 In 2023, Curtis took over the role of Lucas Hay on the Channel 4 soap opera Hollyoaks, where he was involved in a long-running storyline about conversion therapy.
 For his role as Lucas, Curtis was longlisted for "Best Young Performer" and "Best Partnership" at the 2024 Inside Soap Awards.

 Life and career

-Curtis trained at Act Up North and also took acting classes at the Mark Jermin Stage School.
+Oscar Sam Curtis, also known as Oscar Nicholls, was born in 2005 or 2006.
+He trained at Act Up North and also took acting classes at the Mark Jermin Stage School.
 Between 2017 and 2022, Curtis modelled for a variety of photoshoots and promos, including for Calvin Klein, Footasylum, Adidas, JD Sports and Vanity Teen.
 In 2020, he appeared in a commercial for Footasylum's Christmas Campaign.
 In 2021, Curtis appeared in the feature film Last Village on the Right.
 The following year, Curtis guest starred on the BBC soap opera Doctors as Finn Carson, a homeless teenager, in the episode originally broadcast on 3 October 2022.

 In January 2023, it was announced that Curtis had been cast as Lucas Hay on the Channel 4 soap opera Hollyoaks, becoming the fourth actor to play the character.
 He took over the role from William Hall, who had portrayed Lucas from 2013 to 2022 on-off; the character was recast to Curtis so that he could tackle more mature storylines.
-It was teased that Lucas would have navigate "difficult storylines" as he "goes through the trials and tribulations of student life", whilst executive producer Lucy Allan revealed that Lucas would have a "big love story" that she was looking forward to.
+It was teased that Lucas would have to navigate "difficult storylines" as he "goes through the trials and tribulations of student life", whilst executive producer Lucy Allan revealed that Lucas would have a "big love story" that she was looking forward to.
 Allan also believed that Curtis was the "spitting image" of Kieron Richardson, who portrays Lucas' father Ste Hay, when he was 16-years-old.
 Curtis felt welcomed at Hollyoaks, explaining, "the cast and crew feel like a real family.
 My first day was so exciting and I'm ready for the fans of the show to see the new Lucas.
 You can definitely expect drama, emotions and everything in between".
 Curtis later revealed that cast member Matthew James-Bailey, who portrays Ethan Williams, took Curtis "under his wing" despite the characters not having scenes together, with Curtis adding that he goes to James-Bailey if he ever needs any advice.
-Curtis enjoyed working with his on-screen family – consisting of Richardson, (Gregory Finnegan) James Nightingale) and Elà-May Demircan (Leah Barnes) – and believed that their unit is "like an actual family".
+Curtis enjoyed working with his on-screen family – consisting of Richardson, Gregory Finnegan (James Nightingale) and Elà-May Demircan (Leah Barnes) – and believed that their unit is "like an actual family".